 I recently went on a Monteverde night walk with Three Brothers Tours at Finca Santa Maria and highly enjoyed it.
-We strolled through the private reserve for 2 hours in search of animals and for my first proper night walk in Costa Rica, it was very unique experience and I’d recommend it to anyone.
+We strolled through a private reserve for 2 hours in search of animals and it was a nice way to experience the forest since it is very different than seeing it in the day.

 Here are some photos of the wildlife I saw on the walk.
 Though I have seen a couple of them during the day before, the rest I haven’t and was a treat to see.
 Our guide, Elberth was extremely informative and really helpful when it came to taking pictures.
 He knew exactly how much light to give and how far to stand which is very nice since taking pictures in the dark is a bit tricky!